Danwakeem/enigma/README.md

-# enigma
+# Enigma
 iPhone keyboard that turns your texts into a encrypted message.

+# Members
+* Dan Jarvis
+* Jake Singer
+* Brad Slayter